 Nichols is a residential college with a commitment to the concept of residential living as a part of the student's total educational experience.
 While the majority of the student body resides on campus, our commuting students are offered all the same opportunities and experiences.
 Commuting students should visit the Student Involvement Office to learn more about ways to be involved in the campus community.
-The Fels Student Center lounge is just one of the many spaces commuting students utilize campus-wide.
+There are many spaces on campus for commuting students to utilize including a Commuter Lounge located in Fels Student Center.
 All student facilities and activities on campus are open to commuters.